-Day 5 is a two part ride with the first morning segment of 33 miles along remote Texas Hill Country roads past farms, ranches and pastures and through the near ghost town of Driftwood.
+Day 5 departs from Blanco and meanders along remote Texas Hill Country roads past farms, ranches and pastures and through the near ghost town of Driftwood.
 But make sure to attack those rolling hills along the way to build up your appetite because we will have a feast of world famous Texas barbecue for lunch at The Salt Lick, a Hill Country legend!

-After lunch we shuttle a short distance to the start of the amazing River Road, a cycling nirvana of 14 miles along the scenic Guadalupe River Road offering four wide river bridge crossings and ending in the small town of Gruene, Texas.
+After lunch we shuttle to the small town of Gruene, Texas.
 The Gruene Mansion Inn is tonight’s destination for dining and dancing before our final day of riding.

 Gruene is home to one of the finest, if not the finest, live music venues in the world, Gruene Hall, the oldest continually run dance hall in Texas.
 Yes, the place looks as if it is about to fall down on your head, yet it’s nothing short of amazing.
 So after a day of “dancing on the pedals”, save a little for some dancing at this legendary place.

 30 miles with up to 1,330 feet of climbing

 On the final morning of the Texas Hill Country bike tour, we roll one more time into the heart of Hill Country for our final out and back ride along River Road, a cycling nirvana of 14 miles adjacent to the scenic Guadalupe River Road offering four wide river bridge crossings and beautiful river views along the entire route.